 A few stone blocks are the only reminder of the old gas works basin and wharf that was once alongside the canal in Dukinfield.

-The lift bridge at Dukinfield, looking south.
+Stanley Lift Bridge at Dukinfield, looking south.

 A surprisingly green section as the canal passes Dukinfield.